 Most of the petcoke produced in modern refineries is referred to as green petroleum coke, which can be in the form of sponge coke (or delayed coke) produced from what is called a delayed coking unit, or fluid petcoke which is produced in a fluid coking unit.
 Both coking units rely on holding the residue at increased temperatures and pressure to further drive off volatile components of the residual crude until the thermal cracking process is completed and only the solid coke remains.

-What Is Petcoke Used For?
+What Do You Use Petcoke For?

 The majority of the global petcoke supply is used for fuel.
 It is typically low-grade, containing high levels of heavy metals and sulfur.
 High-grade petcoke — which is low in heavy metals and sulfur — can be used to make electrodes for the aluminum and steel industry.